h7shin/dropship/README.md

 		               assumes that dropship file exists in the remote server home directory detail.........shows which are files and which are directories d..............cd to a previously visited directory
-		do.............allow typing a UNIX command and run it limitation f..............go to or cd to the first directory aa.............go to or cd to home directory
+		do.............allow typing a UNIX command and run it (some commands are not supported)					f..............go to or cd to the first directory aa.............go to or cd to home directory
 		<enter>........list files and directories
 		<unknown>......may open target existing file, go to the directory with similar name, or run UNIX command